-If you have been arrested for a drug crime in Greensburg or Westmoreland County, the best thing you can do is to contact a drug lawyer from Worgul, Sarna & Ness, Criminal Defense Attorneys.
+If you have been arrested for a drug crime in Greensburg or Westmoreland County, the best thing you can do is to contact a drug lawyer near you from Worgul, Sarna & Ness, Criminal Defense Attorneys.
 Our criminal defense lawyers in Greensburg recognize that drug abuse and dependency are growing problems around Pennsylvania and the U.S. You may be in the midst of one of the hardest experiences of your life.
 You need an experienced drug attorney who will fight for the best possible outcome, which may focus on you receiving treatment rather than a harsh punishment.

 Also, it may be that you are wrongly accused of a drug crime.
 We have represented many nearby Greensburg residents who are charged with drug possession or trafficking based on minimal, circumstantial evidence or because a friend or family member became involved with drugs.
 In any drug case, it is essential you work with an experienced and aggressive drug lawyer who will strive to protect you and assert your rights.